JorreJ/holbertonschool-shell/permissions/README.md

 9-John_Doe sets permissions as all permissions for owner, read and execute permissions for group owner and write and execute for other users
 10-mirror_permissions sets permissions of the file hello as the same as olleh 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory 13-change_group changes the group owner to school for the file hello 14-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the working directory